coderefinery/git-collaborative/_episodes/01-remotes.md

 $ git clone https://host.com/user/project.git project
 ```

-- A clone is a full-fledged repository
+- A clone is a full-fledged repository.
-- Think of `git clone` as a `scp -r` "plus"
+- Think of `git clone` as a `scp -r` "plus".
-- We will see what the "plus" means
+- We will see what the "plus" means.
-- By cloning we clone all commits, all branches and tags, **entire history**
+- By cloning we clone all commits, all branches and tags, **entire history**.

 ---

 ## When push comes to pull

-- We need a mechanism to communicate changes between the repositories
+- We need a mechanism to communicate changes between the repositories.
-- We will **pull** or **fetch** updates **from** remote repositories
+- We will **pull** or **fetch** updates **from** remote repositories.
-- There is a difference between pull and fetch and we will soon discuss what the difference is
+- There is a difference between pull and fetch and we will soon discuss what the difference is.
-- We will **push** updates **to** remote repositories
+- We will **push** updates **to** remote repositories.

 ---

 ## Working with others

-- We collaborate with other people through clones by pulling/fetching and pushing changes
+- We collaborate with other people through clones by pulling/fetching and pushing changes.
-- Everybody typically works on own clones
+- Everybody typically works on own clones.
-- Sometimes one person works on several clones (typically on different machines)
+- Sometimes one person works on several clones (typically on different machines).
-- We will only push to bare repositories
+- We will only push to bare repositories.
 - Think of Dropbox as a clone which automatically pulls/pushes from/to a bare clone sitting somewhere on
-  Dropbox servers
+  Dropbox servers.

 ---